– 10 min read –

 Dataset structure

 Loading such dataset in Ikomia is easy.
 You just have to use the ‘Open Folder’ function from the main menu.
-Then you have the possibility to visualize contained image directly.
+Then you have the possibility to visualize the contained images directly.

 Training

-First you have to select the Deep Learning model you want to train.
-If you did not install such algorithms yet, open the Ikomia HUB and search for a classification model.
-Use the search bar with convenient keywords (ex: classification, train) to find it easily.
+First, you have to select the Deep Learning model you want to train.
+If you have not installed such algorithms yet, open the Ikomia HUB and search for a classification model.
+Use the search bar with convenient keywords (e.g., classification, train) to find it easily.
 Then you are able to pick your Deep Learning model from the Ikomia process library.

 Secondly, each algorithm comes with its own set of hyper-parameters.
-And you will have to setup them correctly in the window that pops up when you select your algorithm.
+You will need to set them up correctly in the window that pops up when you select your algorithm.
 Parameters can also be modified in the information area of the Workflow Creator.
 For example, the ResNet parameters window looks like this:

 ResNet hyper-parameters